yujraalizon31-boop/yujraalizon31-boop/README.md

 I'm continuously working on improving my skills in:

-- 🌐 Web development
+- 🌐 Web Development
 - 💻 Programming
 - 🗄️ Databases and SQL
 - 🔀 Git and GitHub
-- 🧩 Problem solving
+- 🧩 Problem Solving
-- 🚀 New technologies and development tools
+- 🚀 New Technologies and Development Tools

 ---